xuesoso/SOSODE/README.md

 ### pip installation

-Next, you will need to install jupytext and pynvim with pip (Python 3)
+Next, you will need to install jupytext, pynvim, jupyter-console, and jupyter-qtconsole with pip (Python 3)
 ```bash
 pip install jupytext pynvim jupyter-console qtconsole
 ```

 Configuration
 -------------
 We can easily link up your existing vimrc configuration to neovim.
-Just copy over my nvim configuration files over.
+Just copy my nvim configuration files over.
 You can paste and execute the following line in terminal.

 ```bash
 cp -r .config/* ~/.config
 ```

 I modified jupyter console to suppress image output when using the inline magic in jupyter console, that way the images don't clump up your whole screen.
-Include this in your jupyter folder
+Include this in your jupyter folder.
+We also need to enable remote input to be fed into jupyter-qtconsole.

 ```bash
 mkdir -p ~/.jupyter && cp -r .jupyter/* ~/.jupyter/